-Students graduating from Tornillo ISD must meet district and state graduation requirements.
-Please visit page 73 to 82 Graduation Toolkit.
+Students graduating from Tornillo ISD must meet district and state graduation requirements Please visit page 86 to page 95, Graduation Toolkit.

 Bilingual & ESL Education

 The mission of the Bilingual/English as a Second Language Program (ESL) at the Tornillo ISD is to provide every English Language Learner (ELL) student with the opportunity to develop their academic, cognitive, linguistic, and social potential to ensure their success as productive citizens of the 21st century.